The Austin Calendar Is Your Income Calendar

 What It Is

-Formula 1 United States Grand Prix at Circuit of the Americas (COTA) in Southeast Austin.
-Started 2023, now one of Austin's marquee events.
-Draws 400,000+ over three days.
+Formula 1 United States Grand Prix at Circuit of the Americas (COTA) in southeast Austin, near Del Valle.
+COTA has hosted the race since 2012, and it has grown into one of Austin's marquee events, drawing 400,000+ attendees over the race weekend.

 Dates & Timeline